 Students who do not meet all requirements for graduate admission, are interested in pursuing a second bachelor's degree or in taking 9 or more credits of graduate coursework without being admitted to a master's program, may apply for postbaccalaureate admission.
 Contact the Admissions Office for more information.

-Note: While every effort is made to ensure the accuracy of the above information, Southern Oregon University and the Oregon State Board of Higher Education have the right to make changes at any time without prior notice.
+Note: While every effort is made to ensure the accuracy of the above information, Southern Oregon University has the right to make changes at any time without prior notice.
 The information on this website is not a contract between Southern Oregon University and current or prospective students.